Introduction to Banded Reports

-Click the arrow button on the band's title to collapse or expand the band.
+Click the arrow button on a band's title to collapse or expand that band.

 Hide Bands in the Report Document

-You can avoid printing a band's content in a document.
-To do this, set the band's Height property to a zero or its Visible property to false.
-Select the band and set these properties in the Properties window.
+You can avoid printing band content in a document.
+To do this, set the band's Height property to zero or its Visible property to false, then select the band and set these properties in the Properties window.